Gelbpunkt/mamba-lang/README.md

         return 4;
     }

-return value is specified with the `return` keyword which, as expected, immediately halts function execution upon being called.
+The return value is specified with the `return` keyword which, as expected, immediately halts function execution upon being called.
 Functions can have their private functions which are inaccessible to the outer scope.

-#### Flow control ####
+#### Flow Control ####

 Mamba supports `if` statements for flow control via the following syntax